emintz/ArduinoLib/RTOSAid/README.md

 * **Do not block, ever.** `vTaskDelay()`, `delay()`, and `delayMicroseconds()` and the like are incompatible with interrupt handling.
 Don't even think about invoking them.

-The ESP32 chip contains several memory types, including static RAM (SRAM).
+Interrupt service routines **must** reside in the correct place.
-SRAM is the fastest kind, but even modest amounts consume a lot of chip area.
-Unless otherwise noted, ISRs **must** reside in SRAM.
+The ESP32 chip contains several memory types, including static RAM (SRAM), the fastest available.
+Unfortunately, SRAM consumes a lot of chip area, so the ESP32 contains only a modest amount.
+Sunce ISRs **must** reside in SRAM (unless otherwise noted), we must use it carefully.

 The `IRAM_ATTR` attribute, defined in `Arduino.h`, forces a function into SRAM.
 It applies to free standing functions and to functions in classes.
-Here's an example of a free-standing function.
+Here's an how to place a free-standing function in SRAM.

 ```
 #include "Arduino.h"